Best Diving And Snorkeling In Croatia

 Best Sandy Beaches In Croatia

 Aside from popular Dubrovnik, the Adriatic coastline is teeming with fantastic beaches to enjoy, no matter who you’re traveling with, when you’re going, and what you’re going for.
-But, if you’re traveling with kids in Croatia, there’s no denying that building a sandcastle or two is the ideal pastime, and for that, you need sand; pebbles simply don’t do the job!
+But, if you’re traveling with kids in Croatia, there’s no denying that building a sandcastle or two is the ideal pastime; for that, you need sand; pebbles don’t do the job!

-If you’re looking for fun sandy beaches in Croatia, here is a full list.
+If you’re looking for fun sandy beaches in Croatia, here is a complete list.
 But below are a few to get you started.

 Lopar Beach, Island Of Rab